Main menu

 Teams can stall without support from leaders.

 Solution: Educate leaders on team value.
 Ask them to provide time, resources, and trust.
+Clear leadership makes it easier for teams to succeed and adopt new tools and systems.

 What Makes Cross-Functional Teams Truly Successful at Work?